 In implementing this canon, the Executive Board has adopted a procedure whereby an audit committee of individuals from the congregation may be authorized to perform the annual review of the financial records of any congregation or institution.
-For these guidelines, contact Andre Kierkiewicz, controller.
+For these guidelines, contact the controller.

-Andre Kierkiewicz is also available to assist with questions or inquiries, akierkiewicz@epicenter.org.
+The diocesan controller is also available to assist with questions or inquiries.